Infected but feeling good: involuntary coronavirus spreaders

 "There is no standard definition for that, and you could say to yourself, well, that's kind of ridiculous: you have symptoms or not," said Dr. Jeffrey Shaman, an infectious disease expert at Columbia University.
 But studies done by his team have shown, he said, that some people never notice their symptoms, others can't tell the infection from their smoker's cough or allergies or other conditions, and still others can feel each pain acutely.

-There's also a largely semantic debate about what proportion of people who seem perfectly fine but then get sick. as in the report in The New England Journal of Medicine of an apparently asymptomatic diffuser who later acknowledged having felt mild symptoms.
+There's also a largely semantic debate about the proportion of people who appear to be perfectly fine but then fall ill, as in The New England Journal of Medicine's report of an apparently asymptomatic diffuser who later acknowledged feeling mild symptoms.

 "The bottom line is that there are people who are spreading the virus who don't know they are infected," he said.